 - Keep on top of your grammar

 When planning your assignment, you’ll need to make sure that you can get your grammar spot on.
 Good grammar is the basis of good writing, so it needs to be perfect.
-If you need help, use a community such as Paper Fellows to help you get it right.

 - Make sure you’re citing correctly